 - The use of shared objects will be limited whenever possible.
 Teachers and staff will be responsible for disinfecting shared objects and tools at the end of each session.

 - We have increased ventilation as well as provided HEPA 13 air filtration in each program space.

 Any suspected COVID 19 cases will be immediately isolated, and all families will be notified of possible exposure.
 In such a case, we will seek additional guidance from local health officials to determine the course of action.

 Individuals with COVID-19 who have symptoms and were directed to care for themselves at home may return under the following conditions:

-- Arrival and dismissal times will be staggered, *note Primary half day students will continue to attend in the morning.
+- Arrival and dismissal times will be staggered.

-- Schedules will be evaluated to identify pods for students For example, siblings may be assigned to the same class and students who attend before or afterschool programming may be assigned to the same class.
+- Schedules may be evaluated to identify placement for students.
+For example, siblings may be assigned to the same class, and students who attend before or after school programming may be assigned to the same class.

 Before and After School Programs

 We will continue to offer before and after school programs; however, our afterschool daily enrichment program will remain temporarily suspended .